joemackay/perdiem/README.md

 ## Limitations
 1. The unit tests pass except for Google Authentication, and AsyncStorage
-2. To test the Google Login and Push notifications you need to test it on actual device
+2. The Google Login and Push notifications only work on an actual iOS device

 ## Notes on my approach.
 1. I opted to create simple date picker to demonstrate my skills